 - It helps us appreciate nature and we can educate ourselves on plants, animals, and the beauty that Nature provides us with.

-Being Outside Is Inexpensive
+Being Outdoors Is Inexpensive

 The common misconception about the outdoors is that it costs a lot of money to partake in various activities, such as hunting or fishing.
 In reality, a sturdy pair of boots and a good water bottle is all you need to venture outside.
 Being in nature is, first and foremost, about exploration.
 Finding a specific outdoor hobby will come in time.
 Start simple by setting the easily achievable goal of being outside a few times a week.
 Don’t set a specific number because the first time you don’t hit your quota, you’ll have an excuse to give up altogether.